elastic/rally-tracks/random_vector/README.md

 Consequently, the total number of documents indexed by the track is calculated as follows: `index_clients` * `index_iterations` * `index_bulk_size`.

 Each document in the bulk is assigned a random vector of dimensions `dims` and a random partition ID.
+The resulting index is sorted on the partition id.
+This helps make sure vectors are close together when we do filtered searches.

 ## Search Operations